Sell your Beanie Babies, Beanie Boos

 - Read amazon.com's listing policies to see if that might be a suitable place to list your items for sale.
 We have

 simplified procedures.
-There are more online storefront sites where you might sell your beanies, but we believe your best
+There are more online storefront sites where you might sell your beanies and Boos, but we believe your best

 probably hit you with a stiff service charge and you're not likely to recover

 that charge from the buyer who wrote the bad check in the first place.